1. History and manufacturing of the copper

 The copper oxidation in the air produces a superficial layer that considerably slows the oxidation kinematics without that stopping it however.

-theoretically only in the aerated water containing some dissolved oxygen; that corrosion produces a insulating layer that protects the copper against any later attacks.
+The copper cannot reduce the hydrogen in the water and so corrodes theoretically only in the aerated water containing some dissolved oxygen; that corrosion produces a insulating layer that protects the copper against any later attacks.

 The copper Cu-b1 (Cu-DHP) is very largely used for the manufacturing of sanitory tubes and temperature exchangers; in that case, it is reserved for easy conditions when waters are lowly charged in salts and the circulation speed is less than 1,50 m/s.